 Help raise awareness of this humanitarian crisis and call for action by sharing our updates from Syria in your social media channels.

-Across Syria, the International Rescue Committee provides lifesaving support to 1 million people—almost half of them children—who are struggling to survive a brutal war now in its seventh year.
+Across Syria, the International Rescue Committee provides lifesaving support to 1 million people—almost half of them children—who are struggling to survive a brutal war now in its eighth year.
 Learn more about our work.